TahaRostami/Gamma/README.md

 ```
 ### Note

 SAT instances are trivial when `γ` is optimal value of `gamma`.
-To test method's performance, you can encode with `gamma = γ - 1`, where `γ` is the minimal dominating set size for a given `n x n` board.
+To test method's performance, you can encode with `gamma = γ - 1`, where `γ` is the optimal dominating set size for a given `n x n` board.
 These become significantly harder and require exhaustive search.

 ### Some Known Optimal Values